 - The lending library may impose other restrictions on use such as “in library use only” or “no photocopying.”
 We ask your cooperation in abiding by these restrictions so that we may continue to use these libraries’ collections on behalf of the UTC community.

 - We strive to request from libraries that will provide the longest loan period possible for your material.
 We cannot guarantee specific check-out periods, especially for items with limited availability.
-We recommend that if you need your item for longer than one month in order to support long-term research or curricular needs, consider recommending the item for library purchase.
+We recommend that if you need your item for longer than one month in order to support long-term research or curricular needs to note this when filling out our “Make a Request” form.

 - Repeated requests for the same items will not be honored.

-- The following items are often difficult to obtain as many libraries will not lend them: rare and older books, popular/new fiction, entire journal volumes, dissertations and theses, conference proceedings, maps, bulky and fragile items, and reference works.
+- Please be aware that the following items are often difficult to obtain as many libraries will not lend them: rare and older books, popular/new fiction, entire journal volumes, dissertations and theses, conference proceedings, maps, bulky and fragile items, and reference works.

 How do I make a request, how long does it take, and where do I pick up and return borrowed items?

-- Articles and book chapters are delivered electronically as a pdf document to your ILLiad Account.
-It typically takes between 1 and 3 business days for an electronic copy of the article to be delivered to your account.
-We suggest saving all pdf documents to your own preferred device once received.
-Files are removed from your account 60 days after delivery date.
+- Articles and book chapters are delivered electronically as a PDF document to your UTC Library Account.
+It typically takes 1-2 business days for articles and book chapters to be delivered to your account.
+We suggest saving all PDF documents to your own preferred device once received.
+Files are removed from your account 60 days after delivery date or after 5 downloads.

-Books and other physical items can be picked up and returned at the Check Out Desk on the first floor of the UTC Library.
-Please anticipate 7-10 business days for the arrival of physical materials.
+- Books and DVDs can be picked up and returned at the Check Out Desk on the first floor of the UTC Library.
+Please anticipate 7 business days for the arrival of books and DVDs.